Usheninte/psych-i-ng/[psychology-of-conflict-and-conflict-resolution]/one.md

 - - -

-(1) **What are four scholarly definitions of conflict, and what are four causes of conflict?**
+(1) **What are scholarly definitions of conflict, and what are four causes of conflict?**

 Conflict is a peculiar thing.
-It has been defined:
+It has been defined in various ways:

 * as competitive or opposing action of incompatibles : antagonistic state or action (as of divergent ideas, interests, or persons)
 [`[https://www.merriam-webster.com/dictionary/conflict]`](https://www.merriam-webster.com/dictionary/conflict)